Things You'll Need

 Prepare the Planting Site

 Select a site.
 Citrus trees need full sun and as much protection from wind as possible.
 Plant citrus in a south or west location if possible.
-Allow at least 10 to 15 feet between trees and 20 to 25 feet between rows.
+Allow at least 10 to 15 feet planting distance between citrus trees and 20 to 25 feet between rows.

 Remove all weeds and debris and rake the area.
 If planting a citrus tree where another tree grew previously, remove all dead and rotting roots from the ground to avoid the spread of disease and termites.